kwsong/cs160su23/syllabus.md

 There is no textbook for this class.

 ### Quizzes
-Every week for the first 5 weeks, there will be a quiz that is released on Monday and due on Friday (11:59PM).
+Every week for the first 6 weeks, there will be a quiz that is released on bCourses on Monday and due on Friday (11:59PM).
 The quiz will cover content throughout the week, so we encourage you to complete it progressively during the week instead of waiting until the end.
 It will be a combination of multiple choice and free-form answer questions and will cover lecture material, readings from any prior week, and readings from the current week.
 You are permitted to draw upon your notes and any materials you find with proper citation, but you must complete quizzes on your own and are not permitted to work on them with other people.

 There is no midterm or final exam.